-Cannabis laws have been in place in the state since 1996, but few issues arising now are the less growers, high demands of the public and supply constrains, all of which would result in consumer’s turning to illegal means to obtain cannabis.
+Cannabis laws have been in place in the state since 1996, but few issues arising now are the fewer growers, high demands of the public and supply constraints, all of which would result in consumers turning to illegal means to obtain cannabis.

 Many growers are facing problems due to the licensing fees being too high, resulting in a low count of growers and fewer plants on the whole.
-This will in turn affect the amount of products that can be made and thus result in a poor inventory at dispensaries and stores.
+This will, in turn, affect the number of products that can be made and thus result in a poor inventory at dispensaries and stores.
 This is a fundamental problem that will affect everyone from the suppliers and growers to the consumers.

 All in all…

 So there is no need to really worry as California is producing more than enough supply to meet the state’s demand for the beginning of next year.
 However, this increase in the number of cannabis users is just an estimate.
 If we look back at what happened recently in Nevada (with all the cannabis ending in the state in roughly 3 days), the State should be prepared for anything.
 This supply of legal cannabis would greatly help to shut down illegal operations in the state, where a whopping 5000 tons is still being produced.

 Even the government has a lot to gain in the form of tax revenue estimated at $885 million each year.
 This will also assure proper channelized funding for the research and development of the medicinal value of cannabis.